threefoldfoundation/tft-stellar/ThreeBotPackages/activation-service/readme.md

 # Activation Service

-Service for new accounts activation as described [in the specs]()../specs/address_activation.md).
+Service for new accounts activation as described [in the specs](../specs/address_activation.md).
 To be used as a Threebot package.
-See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot). i
+See [jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 ## Requirements